-Current work is directed toward the preliminary feasibility report, which is expected to be completed during the first quarter of 2013, and the bankable feasibility study to be completed thereafter.
+Current work is directed toward funding and permitting the project, which is expected to be completed during 2014 (ECC and MGB approval of the DMPF), and completing feasibility studies in early 2015.
 The Company's technical staff is managing permitting, engineering, and design activities for the Project.